mgaliar/minimega/src/index.md

 # Welcome

-This is the documentation for minimega's phenix orchestration tool.
+This is the documentation for the minimega phenix orchestration tool.

 ## Getting Started with phenix

 ### Building

 To build locally, you will need Golang v1.14 and Node v14.2 installed.
-Once installed (if not already), simply run `make bin/phenix`.
+Once those are installed (if not already), simply run `make bin/phenix`.

 If you do not want to install Golang and/or Node locally, you can also use Docker to build phenix (assuming you have Docker installed).
 Simply run